Ashokkumar-Raja/Ashokkumar-Raja/README.md

 Hi there, I'm Ashokkumar Raja! 👋

-I'm a passionate software developer based in North York, ON, with a Bachelor's degree in Computer Science from Dalhousie University.
+I'm a passionate software developer based in Toronto, ON, with a Bachelor's degree in Computer Science from Dalhousie University.
 I specialize in Java, Python, and web development, with experience in a variety of technologies including ColdFusion, Django, and TypeScript.

 🌱 Current Focus